jkk/cantata/README.md

 ## Quick Reference

+All functions come from the `cantata.core` namespace unless otherwise noted.

 ### Data Model

 A data model is created using the `data-source` or `make-data-model` functions, which take entity specs.
 Cantata transforms the entity specs you provide into a `DataModel` record internally.